contao/docs/docs/manual/cli/db-backups.en.md

 10 23 * * * /path/to/system/vendor/bin/contao-console contao:backup:create
 ```

-If you cannot or do not want to manage the backup plan in the `crontab`, you can <u>alternatively</u> schedule
+If you cannot or do not want to manage the backup plan in the `crontab`, you can alternatively schedule
 the backup command in the app as follows:

 ```php